Nîmes – French City Break by Train

 Day 4 – Return Home

-Another relaxing journey home with a morning departure by TGV, arriving in Lille Europe station at 1418 for a short refreshment break before continuing their journey by Eurostar at 1535, arriving in London at 1605.
+Another relaxing journey home with a morning departure by TGV, arriving in Lille Europe station at for a short refreshment break before continuing their journey by Eurostar to London.

 Hotel Best Western Marquis de la Baume, Nîmes